scrapinghub/portia/README.md

 Portia is a tool that allows you to visually scrape websites without any programming knowledge required.
 With Portia you can annotate a web page to identify the data you wish to extract, and Portia will understand based on these annotations how to scrape data from similar pages.

-# Try it out

-To try Portia for free without needing to install anything sign up for an account at [Scrapinghub] and you can use our hosted version.

 # Running Portia

 The easiest way to run Portia is using [Docker]: